How to Transition Out of an Assignment

-Writing a transition plan can help you leave your interim role on good terms while welcoming your successor, all in a professional manner.
+Writing a transition plan can help you leave your interim, part-time, or project-based assignment on good terms while welcoming your successor, all in a professional manner.

 A transition plan documents your current roles and responsibilities in order to show your successor how to perform your job well and help you smoothly transition out of your position.
 Below is a guideline for documenting your transition plan.

 Include a list of your typical responsibilities.
 This will help your successor understand the everyday duties that they can expect to carry out in your position or help the existing leadership team understand what tasks need to be reassigned to themselves or other employees.

 Consider grouping daily, weekly, monthly, quarterly, and annual duties and tasks.

 Your transition plan can also include your outstanding projects.
 For each project, include a description outlining how much progress you’ve made on the project, what the next steps are, and any important dates and deadlines.
 You can also include any instructions or resources related to the project that may help your successor.

 List the Tasks You Plan to Complete Before You Leave